 The sigsci-agent container has a few required options that need to be configured:

-- Agent credentials (ID and secret key) - A volume to write temporary files
+- Agent credentials (ID and secret key) - A volume to write temporary files c.
+Learn more

 The sigsci-agent credentials are configured with two environment variables.
 These variables must be set or the agent will not start.